Getting a Loan After Bankruptcy

 In most cases, you will not qualify for a loan while in Chapter 7 because of a lender’s underwriting policies.
-If you were to qualify for a payday loan or other non-conventional loan while in Chapter 7, your current Chapter 7 does not discharge the new loan.
+If you were to qualify for a payday loan or other loan while in Chapter 7, your current Chapter 7 does not discharge the new loan.
 You will continue to owe the debt after you receive your bankruptcy discharge.
-It is always best to talk to your bankruptcy lawyer before taking any steps to obtain a loan while in Chapter 7.
+It is always best to talk to your bankruptcy lawyer before taking any steps.

-The good news is that most Chapter 7 bankruptcy cases are discharged and closed within four to six months after the filing date.
+The good news is that most Chapter 7 bankruptcy cases are discharged and closed within four to six months.
 After your Chapter 7 case is closed, you are free to apply for loans as you need them.

 Can you get a loan while in Chapter 13 Bankruptcy?